 "An Economic Examination of West Virginia's Prevailing Wage Law" recommends full repeal of the West Virginia prevailing wage law.
-Short of repeal, the study makes four recommendations to improve state prevailing wage requirements: (1) change the method of establishing prevailing wage rates so that they better reflect true prevailing local market rates; (2) mandate that new methodology by law; (3) create exemptions to the prevailing wage for small contracts; and (4) create exemptions to the prevailing wage for schools.
+Short of repeal, the study makes four recommendations to improve state prevailing wage requirements: (1) change the method of establishing prevailing wage rates so that they better reflect true prevailing local market rates; (2) mandate that new methodology by law: (3) create exemptions to the prevailing wage for small contracts; and (4) create law; (3) create exemptions to the prevailing wage for small contracts; and (4) create exemptions to the prevailing wage for schools.

-18. The Beacon Hill Institute: The Federal Davis-Bacon Act: The Prevailing Mismeasure of Wage (2008)

-The Beacon Hill Institute at Suffolk University in Boston, Mass., found that wages on federally funded construction projects under the Davis-Bacon Act are grossly inflated.
-The February 2008 study compared the methods used by the U.S. Department of Labor's Bureau of Labor Statistics and the DOL's Employment Standards Administration's Wage and Hour Division to determine the prevailing wage for workers employed on federally funded construction projects.
+22. The Beacon Hill Institute: The Federal Davis-Bacon Act: The Prevailing Mismeasure of Wage, 2008 construction projects under the Davis-Bacon Act are grossly inflated.
+The February 2008 study compared the methods used by BLS and the WHD to determine the prevailing wage for workers employed on federally funded construction projects.